colorgeo.com

 Monazite: A source of rare-earth metals and thorium.

-Leucoxene: As a substitute for rutile with the increasing demand of TiO2 material.
+Leucoxene: As a substitute for rutile with the increasing demand for TiO2 material.

-Kyanite: As a source of aluminium and in the manufacture of refractory and foundry products.
+Kyanite: As a source of aluminum and in the manufacture of refractory and foundry products.

 Iron Ore Deposits in Bangladesh